practicingruby/bookie/README.markdown

 phase.
 Please do catch up with me if you have questions, suggestions, or ideas though.
 I am @seacreature on Freenode and twitter, and my email address is gregory.t.brown@gmail.com.

+## License

+Bookie is Free Software, available under the GNU General Public License (v3).
+Please see the GPLv3 file for details, and feel free to contact me if you have any questions